cloudxabide/kubernerdes.bak/README.md

 ![Kubernerdes Lab](Images/Kubernerdes_Host.png)

 ## Steps
-* Build the Admin Host
+* Build the Admin Host (thekubernerd.kubernerdes.lab)
 * Kickoff the EKS Install process
 * Power On the NUCs (and select Network Boot (f12))
 * Do some Post Install tasks